The 2175 {\AA} dust feature in star-forming galaxies at $1.3\le z\le 1.8$: the dependence on stellar mass and specific star formation rate: Discussion

 For a given UV continuum, the measurement of $B_k$ depends on the overall slope of the baseline attenuation curve.
-Application of a baseline curve that has a steeper rise towards the far-UV results in a lower $E(B-V)$ for a given observed UV slope, and thus a higher $B_k$ for a given level of absolute excess absorption due to the UV bump.
-Possible variations in the underlying attenuation curve has also impacts on the SFR derived from the UV luminosity.
+Application of a baseline curve that has a steeper rise toward the FUV results in a lower $E(B-V)$ for a given observed UV slope and thus a higher $B_k$ for a given level of absolute excess absorption due to the UV bump.
+Possible variations in the underlying attenuation curve also have impacts on the SFR derived from the UV luminosity.
 Applying a steeper attenuation curve will lead to a lower level of dust attenuation and thus a lower SFR for a given UV continuum.